wlh18/html-css-1/README.md

 ### HTML

-* Student can describe what HTML is
+* Student can describe and create an HTML file (?)
 * Student can use the head tag to insert meta information about the page
 * Student can insert comments in HTML (?)
 * Student can change the title and icon of their webpage (?)